DavidAnson/PassWeb/README.md

 **Account data**
 * All account data is stored in a single, compressed, encrypted file.
 * That file is encrypted using the [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [Cipher-Block Chaining mode (CBC)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) mode.
-* The 256-bit encryption key is derived from the master password used to log into PassWeb.
+* The file name is derived from the master user name and password by hashing with [SHA-512](https://en.wikipedia.org/wiki/Secure_Hash_Algorithm).
-* The file name is derived from the master user name and password by hashing them with [SHA-512](https://en.wikipedia.org/wiki/Secure_Hash_Algorithm).
+* The encryption key is derived from the master password, the domain name, and a random salt via the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) algorithm configured for SHA-512 and 1000 iterations.
 * The data is only ever decrypted on the client; the server **never** sees the user name, password, or unencrypted data

 **Storage API**